Truth and Sincerity: Building Authentic Foundations

 Whatever good was said in this khutbah is from Allah alone, and whatever mistakes or errors are from myself and from Shaytan.
 I ask Allah to forgive me and you for any shortcomings.

-I say these words of mine, and I seek forgiveness from Allah for myself and for you, and for all the Muslims.
-So seek His forgiveness—indeed, He is Most Forgiving, Most Merciful.
+I say these words of mine, and I seek forgiveness from Allah for myself and you all.
+Seek His forgiveness—indeed, He is Most Forgiving, Most Merciful.

 Truth and Sincerity: Building Authentic Foundations | Khutbah by Ali Camarata